tgarg10/GoAI/README.md

 Currently, Minimax with alpha beta pruning is being used Eventually we want to impiment Monte Carlo Tree Searches with neual networks

+To run the file: run GraderGUI.java which runs all the files ending with FP.java in the folder.
+To play against specific FP.java yourself, use TicTacToeGUI.java